paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 :ref:`split_target`
 ^^^^^^^^^^^^^^^^^^^

-This worker is used to create new .MS files which contain the target's calibrated visibilities only.
+This worker creates new .MS files which contain the target's calibrated visibilities only.
 Time and frequency averaging is available, as well as phase rotation to a new phase centre.

 :ref:`masking`
 ^^^^^^^^^^^^^^

-This worker is used to create an a-priori clean mask based on NVSS or SUMSS catalogues, to be used during the continuum imaging/self-calibration loop.
+This worker creates an a-priori clean mask based on NVSS or SUMSS catalogues, to be used during the continuum imaging/self-calibration loop.
 It can also merge the resulting mask with a mask based on an existing image.